Unified Kernel Image

 Unified Kernel Image (UKI) #

-A Unified Kernel Image (UKI) is a combination of an UEFI boot stub program, a Linux kernel image, an initrd, and further resources in a single UEFI PE file.
+A Unified Kernel Image (UKI) is a combination of an UEFI boot stub program, a Linux kernel image, an optional initrd, and further resources in a single UEFI PE file.
 This file can either be directly invoked by the UEFI firmware (which is useful in particular in some cloud/Confidential Computing environments) or through a boot loader (which is generally useful to allow multiple kernel versions with interactive or automatic selection of version to boot into).

 Various components of the UKI are provided as PE/COFF sections of the executable.
 The stub is a small program that can be executed in UEFI mode that forms the initial executable part of the combined image.
 The stub program loads other resources from its executable, including in particular the kernel and initrd, and transitions into the kernel.